inverno-io/inverno-mods/inverno-security/README.md

 }
 ```

 In order to properly match passwords, it is important to use the same encoder as the one that was used to encode the password.
 Password encoders can be configured in various ways to reach a proper level of protection.
 As a result, when encoding password, it is important to always use constant encoder's settings to be able to recover the exact same password instance from a given encoded password.
-On way to do that is to hardcode these settings in the application but then they shall never be changed or all passwords must be renewed.
+On way to do that is to hardcode these settings in the application, but then they shall never be changed or all passwords must be renewed.
 Another more reliable way would be to store encoder's settings next the encoded password.
 This can be done by serializing the password as JSON.

 ```java
 ObjectMapper mapper = new ObjectMapper();